winterForestStump/application_project/README.md

 TODO TASKS:
-- [x] Receive from the LHG all the pictures of trucks.
+- [x] Receive all the pictures of trucks.
 - [X] Ask the company about object detection system already implemented (if exist)
 - [x] Prepare the code to retrive data
 - [X] Prepare code for filtering photos